jafingerhut/osx-spotlight-test/richtext-mdimporter-info-plist-files/README.md

 org.openxmlformats.wordprocessingml.document.

-File: modified-Info.plist
+File: osx-10.12.6-modified-Info.plist

-This is the same as original-Info.plist, but has the following line, line 24 in original-Info.plist, deleted:
+This is the same as osx-10.12.6-original-Info.plist, but has the following line, line 24 in osx-10.12.6-original-Info.plist, deleted:

 ```
 <string>org.openxmlformats.wordprocessingml.document</string>